Health and Reporting

 The Vanderburgh County Health Department, with support from local health officials, has also recognized this misconception.
 Read the full letter on their website.

 What is the difference between Influenza (Flu) and COVID-19?
 Influenza (Flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
 Read full story from the CDC.

-The COVID-19 pandemic is a time of unprecedented struggle for all of us, and the Counseling Center has adapted.
-More information about scheduling appointments, resources and other information is available on the Counseling Center website.
+The COVID-19 pandemic is a time of unprecedented struggle for all of us, and USI Counseling and Psychological Services (CAPS) has adapted.
+More information about scheduling appointments, resources and other information is available on the CAPS website.